Anomalous photovoltaic effect: Simple example

 Shown at right is an example of a simple system that would exhibit the bulk photovoltaic effect.
 There are two electronic levels per unit cell, separated by a large energy gap, say 3 eV.
 The blue arrows indicate radiative transitions, i.e. an electron can absorb a UV photon to go from A to B, or it can emit a UV photon to go from B to A. The purple arrows indicate nonradiative transitions, i.e. an electron can go from B to C by emitting many phonons, or can go from C to B by absorbing many phonons.

-When light is shining, an electron will occasionally move right by absorbing a photon and going from A to B to C. However, it will almost never move in the reverse direction, C to B to A, because the transition from C to B cannot be excited by photons, but instead requires an improbably large thermal fluctuation.
+When light is shining, an electron in response to the time-varying electric field of light will occasionally move right by absorbing a photon and going from A to B to C. However, it will almost never move in the reverse direction, C to B to A, because the transition from C to B cannot be excited by photons, but instead requires an improbably large thermal fluctuation.
 Therefore, there is a net rightward photocurrent.

-Because the electrons undergo a "shift" each time they absorb a photon (on average), this photocurrent is sometimes called a "shift current".
+Because the electrons undergo a "shift" each time they absorb a photon (on average), this dc photocurrent with amplitude proportional to the square of the applied field is sometimes called a "shift current".